shyambhat/InstagramKit/README.md

 ```

 ### Pagination
-The `InstagramPaginationInfo` object has everything it needs to make your next pagination call.
+The `IKPaginationInfo` object has everything it needs to make your next pagination call.

 If you need to make fetch a paginated feed of results, use the variation of the method which accepts `count` and `maxId` as parameters.
 For instance, use `getMediaForUser:count:maxId:withSuccess:failure:` passing the next maxID to the `maxId` parameter each time, obtained from `paginationInfo.nextMaxId` of the newest paginationInfo object.